 Business people in Barnsley are being urged to back a charity fund-raising dinner to help safeguard the town’s heritage.

-Singer-songwriter Kate Rusby, poet laureate Ian McMillan, and author Joanne Harris will entertain guests at the ‘Night at the Museum’ dinner on Thursday 9 November at The Ironworks, Elsecar Heritage Centre.
+Singer-songwriter Kate Rusby (pictured) Barnsley’s own poet laureate, Ian McMillan, and Egyptologist Joann Fletcher will entertain guests at the ‘Night at the Museum’ dinner on Thursday 15 March at The Ironworks, Elsecar Heritage Centre.

-The event has been organised by Barnsley Museums & Heritage Trust – a fund-raising charity that helps preserve, enhance and promote the borough’s heritage for the future.
+The event has been organised by Barnsley Museum & Heritage Trust – a fund-raising charity that helps preserve, enhance and promote the borough’s heritage for the future.